Submissions for SOUND BITES 13 are now OPEN

 -

-Though we have no formal script formatting guidelines, all scripts must be easy to read.
+We have no formal script formatting guidelines, but all scripts should be easy to read.

 -